gnuhow/k21/devops/azureDevopsSetup.md

     - https://aka.ms/azpipelines-parallelism-request
     - this can take up to 3 days.

-- Manually create an Azure Resource group, or use the ARM template
+- Create an Azure Resource group, or use the ARM template
-- Manually set an Azure Resource Manager workload identity service connection
+- Configure an Azure Resource Manager workload identity service connection
     - https://learn.microsoft.com/en-us/azure/devops/pipelines/release/configure-workload-identity?view=azure-devops&tabs=app-registration
         - Under subscription > IAM, create an RBAC role in Azure. this role should have the deploy permissions you need.
         - Create a managed identity in Azure.